 Officer (Indonesia) :

 Country Region/State/Territory branches are led by one Regional Director and State/Territory coordinator and committee who provide support for state/territory-based activities.
-Each Region/State/Territory Branch elects its own committee comprise of 5 committees to Coordinate and organize the different sections of programs and projects and they take care of their time tables of various events for a Diaspora business.
+Each Region/State/Territory Branch elects its own committee to comprise of 5 committees to Coordinate and organize the different sections of programs and projects and they take care of their timetables of various events for a Diaspora business.